ksoichiro/gradle-console-reporter/README.md

 See [configurations](#configurations) section for details.

-If you're using JaCoCo gradle plugin, you can see the coverage at the end of the jacocoTestReport task:
+If you're using JaCoCo gradle plugin, you can see the coverage at the end of builds:

 ```console
 $ ./gradlew jacocoTestReport